101 Magento Import Questions

 Question: How to import Attribute sets?

 Answer: Default Magento is obviously lacking of this functionality.
-Thus, you can use any third-party solution that handles Magento import from csv of attributes and attribute sets.
+Thus, you can use any third-party solution that handles transfer of attributes and attribute sets.
 One of them is Store Manager for Magento.

 Question: How to copy custom options and add them to multiple product via Magento import?